Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf0_preword.md

 ## Preword

-I made a thread recently on r/mtf asking if people on this sub and other similar spaces would be of service, and well the reception was positive so here we go.
+From asking trans fem friends and online spaces with/for trans fem communities, the idea of such a guide has been positively received/requested so here wo go.
 I want to start by clearly and explicitly stating, none of the info here is needed so to say.
 Clothes are ultimately ways to protect ourselves from the environment, kept clean, and everything else is a bonus.
 Passing is also a